-32 Post reporting date events
+30 Post reporting date events and impact of COVID-19

-Since 31 December 2019, the spread of COVID-19 has severely impacted many local economies around the globe.
-In many countries, businesses are being forced to cease or limit operations for long or indefinite periods of time.
+The spread of COVID-19 has severely impacted many local economies around the globe.
+In many countries, businesses are being forced to cease or limit operations for certain periods of time.
 Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
 Global stock markets have also experienced great volatility and a significant weakening.
 Governments and central banks have responded with monetary and fiscal interventions to stabilise economic conditions.

-Notes to the consolidated financial statements For the year ended 31 December 2019
+Notes to the consolidated financial statements For the year ended 31 December 2020

-32 Post reporting date events (continued)
+30 Post reporting date events and impact of COVID-19 (continued)

 Management of the Group is closely observing the development of situation around outbreak of COVID-19 (Corona virus) and is taking all necessary precautions.
-Management believes that most of the industries their clients belong to will not be significantly impacted like FMCG, therefore this will have no significant effect on Group's operations.
+Management believes that this will have no significant effect on Group's operations.

-The Group has determined that these events are non-adjusting subsequent events.
-Accordingly, the consolidated financial position and results of operations as of and for the year ended 31 December 2019 have not been adjusted to reflect their impact, if any.
-The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government and central bank responses, remains unclear at this time.
-It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the consolidated financial position and results of the Group for future periods.
+The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government responses, remains unclear at this time.
+Due to the changing circumstances and extensions/changes in the quarantine regime, it is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the Group's financial position and results of the Group in future.